Electronic waste (e-waste) recycling

 E-waste is any item with a plug, battery or power cord that doesn't work or isn’t wanted.

-Please don’t put e-waste in your general waste or recycling.
+Do not put e-waste in your general waste or recycling – this can lead to fires or explosions.
 Instead, drop it off to:

 - our Resource Recovery Centre for free